pek/jsno/README.md

 It could be necessary to map the field names of a dataclass to something other than the ones defined in the Python class.
-For example, the classes could be modeling an API that uses property names that are not compatible with Python's naming rules, like using _hyphenated-names_, or names that are reserved in Python, such as "class".
+For example, the classes could be modeling a HTTP API that uses property names that are not compatible with Python's naming rules, like using _hyphenated-names_, or names that are reserved in Python, such as "class".
 The field name can be customized with an `property_name` annotation that can be attached to a type similar to a constraint: